 - Danielle Harris.
-Marine mammal density estimation from undersea gliders.
+Marine mammal density estimation from undersea fixed sensors and gliders.

 - Tiago Marques.
 Marine mammal density estimation from passive acoustics; population modelling of dolphins and pelagic cetaceans.

-Below is a list of my current PhD students.
+Below is a list of my fabulous PhD students.
 I'm always looking for well qualified and motivated new students!
 Please see the list of PhD opportunities in Statistics at St Andrews (pdf file) and the School's web page for more information, including about application procedures and scholarships.
 Please also feel free to email me with your own project ideas or for further information.

 I was born in Tanzania but grew up in Essex, UK.
 I graduated from the University of Sheffield, UK with an undergraduate degree in biology (BSc.
 Hons.
 Animal and Plant Biology, 1990), before moving to the University of York, UK, to do a conversion course into computing and statistics (MSc.
 Biological Computation, 1991).
 For my doctorate, I studied with Dr. Kathy Martin at the University of British Colombia, Canada (PhD.
 Forestry, 1997) — my research topic, on methods of estimating population trends from large-scale wildlife surveys, was at the intersection between ecology, computing and statistics and would set the tone for the rest of my career.

 I moved to St Andrews in 1997 to take up a three-year post-doctoral position leading the development of software for the design and analysis of wildlife surveys (software Distance).
 I found the research environment to be fantastic, with a great group of supportive, knowledgable and stimulating colleagues, both in statistics and biology, and so have been here ever since!
-I was awarded a 5-year fellowship (Research Councils UK Academic Fellowship) in 2005, and appointed Reader in Statistics in 2010.
-In 2014 I became director of our research group, the Centre for Research into Ecological and Environmental Modelling (CREEM), between 2014 and 2019 and currently serve as Head of Statistics (jointly with my colleague Andy Lynch) in the School of Mathematics and Statistics.
+I was awarded a 5-year fellowship (Research Councils UK Academic Fellowship) in 2005, appointed Reader in Statistics in 2010 and Professor of Statistics in 2017.
+I was Director of our research group, the Centre for Research into Ecological and Environmental Modelling (CREEM), between 2014 and 2019 and currently serve as Head of Statistics (jointly with my colleague Andy Lynch) in the School of Mathematics and Statistics.